tedhudek/sandbox/eight-essential-tips.md

 Think of each thing as a conversation with one person, even if it's an issue on GitHub, think of it as a phone call or an email where you are trying to help one person.
 <!--drawing?-->

 3. Practice storytelling.
-This applies to everything you do.
+This tip is a global one.
+It applies to all professions.
+See Lincoln, Abraham.
 Whatever culture you're in, people crave stories.
 This means that storytelling is one of the most valuable skills you can learn.
 Start with the 7 elements of a story, which are:
     1. Once upon a time...
     2. And every day...
     3. Until one day...